bbourassa/cs326-final-zeta/docs/setup.md

 2. Verify that node is installed

 3. When you are in the repo, run node server/app.js to run the project locally.

+4. TO VIEW THE PERSONAL CALENDAR AND SUBSCRIPTIONS PAGES WITH UPDATED DATA YOU MUST LOGIN ON THE LOGIN PAGE AS IT ONLY PULLS DATA WHEN A USER IS AVAILABLE.
+THE DUMMY ACCOUNT THAT IS TEMPORARY IS USERNAME: LifeOnTrack AND PASSWORD: password